andyhasit/wallace/Wallace.md

 #### Performance

-Wallace beats almost every framework in the [js-framework-benchmarks](), but also lets you:
+Wallace is extremely fast on benchmarks, but also lets you:

 1. Safely and easily run you own DOM operations alongside it.
 2. Control how it updates the DOM at as granular a level as you like.